Most companies approach employee performance monitoring the wrong way. They either:

 4. Schedule Regular One-On-One Meetings

-The most valuable 30 minutes you’ll spend each week isn’t in your team meetings or strategy sessions but in your one-on-ones.
+The most valuable 30 minutes you’ll spend each week aren’t in your team meetings or strategy sessions.
+They’re in your one-on-ones.

 Here’s how to make them count: